 or, simply,

-where m is the total mass of this cell, v := p/m is the velocity of its center of mass, x is the distance travelled by the center of mass, and F is the total force (i.e. net force) applied to the cell.
+where m is the total mass of this cell, v := p/m is the velocity of its center of mass, x is the distance traveled by the center of mass, and F is the total force (i.e. net force) applied to the cell.

 We rearrange it so it has dimensions of energy: